Category: Profession Guides

 - Searing Gorge: Because it’s so small, run a complete circle around the edge of Searing Gorge to find Firebloom.

-- Blasted Lands: Completing a circuit around the Blasted Lands should only take a little longer than Searing Gorge and should provide you with a similar amount of Firebloo nodes.
+- Blasted Lands: Completing a circuit around the Blasted Lands should only take a little longer than Searing Gorge and should provide you with a similar amount of Firebloom nodes.

 - Tanaris: While Tanaris isn’t much larger than either Searing Gorge or the Blasted Lands, it is significantly more spread out, making Firebloom gathering a little more difficult.
 You can divide it into 2 or 4 quadrants to make circling easier, but gathering here will still take some time.